Canopus: Evolution

 The spectrum of Canopus indicates that it spent some 30 million years of its existence as a blue-white main sequence star of around 10 solar masses, before exhausting its core hydrogen and evolving away from the main sequence.
 The position of Canopus in the H–R diagram indicates that it is currently in the core-helium burning phase.
 It is an intermediate mass star that has left the red-giant branch before its core became degenerate and is now in a blue loop.
 Models of stellar evolution in the blue loop phase show that the length of the blue loop is strongly affected by rotation and mixing effects inside the star.
 It is difficult to determine whether a star is currently evolving towards hotter temperature or returning to cooler temperatures, since the evolutionary tracks for stars with different masses overlap during the blue loops.

 Canopus lies on the warm side of the instability strip and does not pulsate like Cepheid variables of a similar luminosity.
 However its atmosphere does appear to be unstable, showing strong signs of convection.

-Canopus may be massive enough to explode by an iron-core collapse supernova.
+Canopus may have sufficient mass to explode as a supernova or become a massive white dwarf star.